telliott99/CryptoQuickies/public-key_math.md

 The private key consists of *n* plus another number *d* which is computed from *φ(n)* and thus requires knowledge of *p* and *q* (below).

-That is why the process of breaking this method of encryption is described as being the same as the problem of finding two primes that can factor a large number:  *n*, the product of the primes *p* and *q*. *n* is known from the public key.
+That is why the process of breaking this method of encryption is described as being the same as the problem of finding two primes that can factor a large number:  *n*, the product of the primes *p* and *q*.

+*n* is not secret, on the contrary it is known from the public key.

 #### Encryption